LarkspurCA/androidweardocs/data.rst

 Using Received Data
 ^^^^^^^^^^^^^^^^^^^^^

 In this example, a background service receives the data.
 If you need this data in the UI or elsewhere, you can broadcast the results locally, as described in :ref:`forward`.
-Just add a Bundle (DataMap.toBundle) as the intent extra, instead of the message string.
+Just add a Bundle (DataMap.toBundle) as the intent extra, instead of a simple message string.